Shard polytopes: Preliminaries

 A \defn{lattice congruence} of a lattice~$(L,\le,\meet,\join)$ is an equivalence relation on~$L$ that respects the meet and the join operations, \ie such that $x \equiv x'$ and~$y \equiv y'$ implies $x \meet y \, \equiv \, x' \meet y'$ and~$x \join y \, \equiv \, x' \join y'$.
 Equivalently, the equivalence classes of~$\equiv$ are intervals of~$L$, and the up and down maps~$\projUp$ and~$\projDown$, respectively sending an element of~$L$ to the top and bottom elements of its $\equiv$-equivalence class, are order-preserving.
 A lattice congruence~$\equiv$ defines a \defn{lattice quotient}~$L/{\equiv}$ on the congruence classes of~$\equiv$ where~$X \le Y$ if and only if there exist~$x \in X$ and~$y \in Y$ such that~$x \le y$, and~$X \meet Y$ (resp.~$X \join Y$) is the congruence class of~$x \meet y$ (resp.~$x \join y$) for any~$x \in X$~and~$y \in Y$.
 Intuitively, the quotient~$L/{\equiv}$ is obtained by contracting the equivalence classes of~$\equiv$ in the lattice~$L$.
 More precisely, we say that an element~$x$ is \defn{contracted} by~$\equiv$ if it is not minimal in its equivalence class of~$\equiv$, \ie if~$x \ne \projDown(x)$.
 As each class of~$\equiv$ is an interval of~$L$, it contains a unique uncontracted element, and the quotient~$L/{\equiv}$ is isomorphic to the subposet of~$L$ induced by its uncontracted elements~$\projDown(L)$.

-\begin{example} The prototype lattice congruence of the weak order is the \defn{sylvester congruence}~$\equiv_\textrm{sylv}$ \cite{LodayRonco, HivertNovelliThibon-algebraBinarySearchTrees}.
+\begin{example}[Tamari] The prototype lattice congruence of the weak order on~$\fS_n$ is the \defn{sylvester congruence}~$\equiv_\textrm{sylv}$ \cite{LodayRonco, HivertNovelliThibon-algebraBinarySearchTrees}.
 Its congruence classes are the fibers of the binary search tree insertion algorithm, or equivalently the sets of linear extensions of binary trees (labeled in inorder and considered as posets oriented from bottom to top).
 It can also be seen as the transitive closure of the rewriting rule~$U i k V j W \equiv_\textrm{sylv} U k i V j W$ where~$i < j < k$ are letters and~$U,V,W$ are words on~$[n]$.
-In other words, the uncontracted permutations in the sylvester congruence are those avoiding the pattern~$231$.
+In other words, the uncontracted permutations in the sylvester congruence are those avoiding the pattern~$312$.
 The quotient of the weak order by the sylvester congruence is (isomorphic to) the classical \defn{Tamari lattice}~\cite{Tamari}, whose elements are the binary trees on~$n$ nodes and whose cover relations are rotations in binary trees.
-The sylvester congruence and the Tamari lattice are illustrated in \cref{fig:Tamari4} for~$n = 4$.
-We will use the sylvester congruence and the Tamari lattice as a familiar example throughout the paper.
+The sylvester congruence and the Tamari lattice are illustrated in \cref{fig:sylvesterCongruence} for~$n = 4$.
+We will find the sylvester congruence and the Tamari lattice again in \cref{exm:sylvesterCongruence,exm:noncrossingPartitions,exm:LodayAsso,exm:shardsAsso,exm:LodayAssoMinkowskiSum,exm:LodayShardPolytope}.

 \end{example}